What Is a Bachelor’s Degree? Requirements, Costs, and More

 Learn more: Is College Worth It?

 Both online degrees and on-campus degrees offer compelling reasons for students to enroll.
-Here are a few factors to consider when deciding which might be better for you.
+Consider these factors when deciding which might be better for you.

-Flexibility: Here's a fast fact—in 2017, the average graduate of an online degree program was thirty-two years old, according to US News, and 84 percent of them were employed as they attended school [6].
-That’s likely because online degrees are more flexible.
-Accessing classes from home, with a wider range of time to take them, can allow students to continue working full-time, or take care of a family.
+• Flexibility: Online degrees are more flexible.
+Accessing classes from home, with a wider range of time to take them, can allow students to continue working full-time or take care of a family.
 Many on-campus programs also have flexible or part-time options.

 Placeholder